 Businesses are reopening, but you may be facing a difficult decision over your team’s working arrangements.
 Traditionally, UK companies have largely operated from a central office location, but after more than a year of remote working many employees are keen to continue to benefit from the improved work-life balance on offer.

-Work-life balance is incredibly important, so look to the Netherlands for inspiration, where workers have both the best work-life balance and are the happiest in Europe*.
+Work-life balance is incredibly important, so look to the Netherlands for inspiration, where workers have both the best work-life balance and are some of the happiest in Europe*.
 These are four lessons from the Dutch to guide you towards the same happiness in your team.

 *according to the Organization for Economic Cooperation and Development and iOpener Institute